 Do you have an upcoming remote deposition?
 Great!
 It’s 2021, so you should.
 Remote depositions through mobile videoconference are such a handy way to communicate with people anytime, anywhere.
 You can even connect from your smartphone (though we recommend a laptop or tablet for the screen size).
 These tips don’t just apply to remote depositions – any mobile videoconference will go smoothly once you apply these tips!

 Ensure you have a strong Wi-Fi or internet signal – if you do not have a strong signal, the other participants will not be able to see or hear you, and you will likely have trouble seeing and hearing them.
-Be close to your wireless router to ensure a strong signal, or, better yet, use a wired connection to your laptop if you can.
+Be close to your wireless router to ensure a strong signal, or better yet, use a wired connection to your laptop if you can.

-Check your audio and video feed prior to the beginning of the videoconference and speak in a normal tone of voice.
+Choose your audio and video feed prior to the beginning of the videoconference and speak in a normal tone of voice.
 Mics can pick up a lot of noise, so you don’t need to worry about shouting into yours.
 Talk as if you’re talking to the rest of the participants in the same room with you.

 State your name when you object, so that the court reporter and legal videographer can properly identify you for the record.
-Remember, the court reporter is also looking at screens full of people, so be sure to help them out.
+Remember, the court reporter is also looking at screens full of people, so be sure to help her out.